Sarcoptic Mange in Cats

 There are a few ways to try to prevent feline scabies.

-- Feed your cat a healthy diet to keep his immune system healthy.
+Feed your cat a healthy diet to keep their immune system healthy.

-- Good hygiene.
-Keep your cat’s surroundings clean.
-Mites can’t live long away from a host, so keeping both your cat and his environment clean limits opportunities for infestation.
+Practice good hygiene and keep your cat’s surroundings clean.
+Mites can’t live long away from a host, so keeping both your cat and their environment clean limits opportunities for infestation.